This is a popular parable. Along with its popularity comes many traditional ideas.

 [Greek Notes - "inn" here is the Greek word, pandocheion.
 It only appears here in the New Testament.
 But in Luke 2:7 (the story of Jesus' birth), the KJV and most Bible versions also translate another Greek word as inn (kataluma - guest room).
 Kataluma is not an inn, it is a guest room (or the older word for guest room, guestchamber) which is how they translate it in Mark 14:14 and Luke 22:11.]

-And on the next day, when he left, after he took out two denarii (fifty-dollar coins), he gave them to the innkeeper and said to him, 'Take care of him, and anything more that you spend, I will give it back to you while I am coming back.'
+And on the next day, when he left, after he took out two denarii (fifty-dollar coins), he gave them to the innkeeper and said to him, 'Take care of him, and anything more that you spend, I, during the time for me to be coming back, will give it back to you.'

 So which of these three does it seem to you to have become near the man who fell into the bandits?"